kilroy-code/rules/README.md

 Rules are exactly the same thing, but can be used in any Javascript program.
 A Rule is like a cell in a spreadsheet, and the code in the Rule is like the formula.

 This style of programming is particularly useful for complex systems, or where different parts of the system are authored by different people or organizations.

+While it is easy for rule-based systems to be written in a functional-programming style, rules are also easily integrated with external-systems that depend on side-effects or asynchronous messages.

 This README includes: